I think half the country has this little flu bug that's going around.

 Bruce, thanks for checking in today.

-Let's go to uh Dennis in Dayton, Ohio.
+Let's go to Dennis in Dayton, Ohio.

 Hi, Dennis.

-Hey, Jason, doing an outstanding job filling those large shoes of rush.
+Hey, Jason, doing an outstanding job filling those large shoes of Rush.

 Thank you, sir.

-A quick side note about Minnesota, I visited there one time with my brother, and uh, we did the boundary waters.
+I visited there one time with my brother, and we did the boundary waters.

 That's a great idea for Al Franken.

-Oh, you know, he's running for Senate up here.
+And he's running for Senate up here.

-Now, Minnesota, Minnesota, come for the weather, stay for the taxes.
+Minnesota, Minnesota, come for the weather, stay for the taxes.

 Beautiful state.

-Beautiful state, boundary waters, lovely, would love to go back.
+We'll love to go back.

 It is pretty, you bet.

-Um, you've been listening to Rush.
+Have you been listening to Rush?

 Yeah.

-Uh well no, but I'm you know, I'm not a puppet.
+Well, no, but I'm not a pup.

 I think it's a great suggestion.